MassimoTascone/splashseeker/README.md

 - Browse and search for a wide variety of images using keywords.
 - Show more images when searching for a keywords (show more button)
 - View detailed information about each image, including the photographer, likes, format, date of upload,...
 - Download the image that you want in jpeg format (download button)
 - Responsive and user-friendly interface for seamless browsing and navigation.

 ## Backend
-> **Warning**
+> **Note**
-> The first API call after a period of 15 minutes of inactivity may experience a slight delay due to the free subscription plan on the Render platform.
-This is because the server goes into a "sleep" state to conserve resources.
+> No more cold start as the backend was moved from Render to Cyclic

 To fetch the image data from the Unsplash API, a [backend server is implemented using Node.js and Express](https://github.com/MassimoTascone/splashseeker-server).
 This server acts as a proxy, handling requests from the frontend and securely retrieving the required image information.
+Used to be deployed on Render but moved to Cyclic to avoid cold start after 15min

 ## Technologies Used